bwssytems/ha-bridge/README.md

 # ha-bridge
-Emulates Philips Hue api to other home automation gateways such as an Amazon Echo or other systmes that support Philips Hue.
+Emulates Philips Hue API to other home automation gateways such as an Amazon Echo or other systems that support Philips Hue.
 The Bridge handles basic commands such as "On", "Off" and "brightness" commands of the hue protocol.
 This bridge can control most devices that have a distinct API.

 Here are some diagrams to put this software in perspective.